A topic from the subject of Biochemistry in Chemistry.

 This experiment demonstrates the key differences between cellular respiration and photosynthesis:

-• Cellular respiration occurs in the absence of light and produces carbon dioxide as a waste product.
+• Cellular Respiration: Occurs in the absence of light and produces carbon dioxide (though difficult to observe directly in this simple experiment) as a waste product.
+This experiment primarily focuses on the consumption of oxygen.

-• Photosynthesis occurs in the presence of light and produces oxygen as a waste product.
+• Photosynthesis: Occurs in the presence of light and produces oxygen as a waste product (observed as bubbles).

 Share on: